adityathebe/adityathebe.com/content/Posts/networking-ip-route/index.md

 broadcast 192.168.254.255 dev wlo1 proto kernel scope link src 192.168.254.3
 ```

 The `broadcast` entries are interesting ones.
-Broadcast IP addresses are addresses that belong to all the devices on the network.
+Broadcast IP addresses are special addresses that deliver packets to all the devices on the network.
 If you send a packet to a broadcast address, it will be sent to all the devices on the network.
 Hence - the name.

 ### main routing table